 Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Let us discuss Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell.
-This article will be completely different from my other articles, where I mostly explain about behind the scene logic.
+This article will completely differ from my other articles, where I mostly explain behind-the-scenes logic.

-But in this article, I will take you through the logic and steps that we go through to create a script for accomplishing an objective.
+But in this article, I will explain the logic and steps involved in creating a script to accomplish an objective.

 Problem Statement

-From Intune portal, when you check the assignment for a policy (config/compliance/app), it shows you the group name under deployments.
+When you check the assignment for a policy (config/compliance/app) from the Intune portal, the group name is shown under deployments.

-The Assignments blade only shows the names of the Groups (and Intent as well in case of Application) to which the policy is deployed.
+The Assignments blade only shows the names of the Groups (and Intents, in the case of Applications) to which the policy is deployed.
+But it does not tell us the Group Type—whether a User group or Device group—which is sometimes necessary.

 Patch My PC

-Unless you have a specific naming scheme to distinguish between a Device group and a User group, it isn’t easy to assert whether the deployment is targeted to users or devices.
+Unless you have a specific naming scheme to distinguish between a Device group and a User group, asserting whether the deployment targets users or devices isn’t easy.

-In such a case, you have to open the portal in another tab/browser window and navigate to Groups blade to check for the group Member and confirm the deployment type.
+In such a case, you must open the portal in another tab or browser window, navigate to the Groups blade, check for the group Member, and confirm the deployment type.

 So is there a way we can achieve this?